 Team information πŸ”—

-The mapping impact report extracts information from your data set about stakeholders, meaning the people who created object types or are affected by changes to them because they’re on email lists of employees to be notified in the event of, for example, a detector being triggered by a critical alert condition.
+The migration impact report extracts information from your dataset about stakeholders, meaning the people who created object types or are affected by changes to them because they’re on email lists of employees to be notified in the event of, for example, a detector being triggered by a critical alert condition.

 When applicable, the report shows the names of teams linked to particular detectors.
 The report also identifies people or teams linked to particular dashboard groups.